 For more demanding work, for example, when welding in the overhead position, you want to keep a very short arc length for all the bead’s length.

 At the same time, enough amperage must be present to maintain the arc and achieve deep penetration.

 Keeping a very short arc length all the time is very hard, and there is no room for error.
 Arc force or “dig” ensures adequate amperage for the entire bead’s length.

 What is anti stick in welding?

-If the rod is permanently stuck, you can press the release lever on the electrode holder and release it.
+If the rod is permanently stuck, you can press the release lever on the electrode holder to release it.
 Keep in mind that there will be some sparks.
 Leave the rod on the metal to cool for a little while, and then remove it.

-Finally, you can turn off the welder but don’t pull the plug.
+Finally, you can turn off the welder, but don’t pull the plug.
 The welder’s fan needs to work until it cools down.